-(Mark One)
+VI lark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or o TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+√ ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the fiscal year ended December 31, 2009

+or

+0 TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

 Commission file number 1-15399

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:
+١. Full title of tl ne plan and the address of the plan, if different from that of the issuer named below:

+Packaging Corporation of America

+Retirement Savings Plan for Salaried Employees

-B. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office:
+١. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office:

+Packaging Corporation of America

+1900 West Field Court

+Lake Forest, IL 60045

-Packaging Corporation of America 1900 West Field Court Lake Forest, IL 60045
+Packaging Corporation of America Retirement Savings Plan for Salaried Employees

 Page

 A. Financial Statements

 Report of Independent Registered Public Accounting Firm 1

 Financial Statements:

 Statements of Net Assets Available for Benefits 2

 Statements of Changes in Net Assets Available for Benefits 3

 Notes to Financial Statements 4

 B. Supplemental Schedule

-Schedule H, Line 4i - Schedule of Assets (Held at End of Year) 11
+Schedule H, Line 4i - Schedule of Assets (Held at End of Year) 12

 C. Exhibit

 Item 23.1 Consent of Independent Registered Public Accounting Firm